On the existence of a global diffeomorphism between Fr\'echet spaces: Mountain Pass Theorem

-The proof of the following mountain pass theorem is the refinement of the proof for the Banach spaces case (see ~\cite[Theorem 4.10]{mw}).
-The idea of the proof is straightforward: for a given $ \phi \in C^1(F,\rr) $ that satisfies the PS-condition and a point $f \in F$ if a particular condition hold (the condition~\eqref{geo}), we define a functional $\Psi$ on $\Gamma_f$ so that it satisfies the assumptions of the Ekeland's variational principle (Theorem~\ref{ek}).
-Then this theorem yields that $\Psi$ has almost minimizers points satisfying some certain conditions.
-We use a sequence of these points on $\Gamma_f$ and associate this sequence of almost minimizers with a sequence on $F$, which satisfies the requirement of the PS-condition for $ \phi $.
-The limit of a subsequence of this sequence on $F$ is a critical point of $ \phi $.
-The difficult step is to find a connection between the sequence of almost minimizers of $\Psi$ and a sequence on $F$, which satisfies the requirements of the PS-condition. \begin{theorem}[The Mountain Pass Theorem] Let $ F $ be a Fr\'{e}chet space and $ \phi : F \rightarrow \rr $ a $ C^1 $- functional satisfying the Palais-Smale condition.
-Assume $ f \in F $ and $\phi$ satisfies the condition
+The idea of the proof of the mountain pass theorem is straightforward: for a given $ \va \in \ftt{C}^1(\fs{F},\rr) $ that satisfies the PS-condition and a point $x_0 \in \fs{F}$, if a particular condition holds (the condition~\eqref{mpt:geo}), we define a functional $\Psi$ on $\Gamma$ so that it satisfies the assumptions of the Ekeland variational principle (Theorem~\ref{th:weke}).
+Then this theorem yields that $\Psi$ has almost minimizer points satisfying certain conditions.
+We use a sequence of these points on $\Gamma$ and associate this sequence of almost minimizers with a sequence on $\fs{F}$, which satisfies the requirements of the PS-condition for $ \va $.
+The limit of a subsequence of this sequence in $\fs{F}$ is a critical point of $ \va $.
+The difficult step is to find a connection between the sequence of almost minimizers of $\Psi$ and a sequence in $\fs{F}$ that satisfies the PS-condition. \begin{theorem}[ Theorem 1, \cite{mean}] Let $ \va : A \opn \fs{F} \to \rr $ be a \cs and \ga \di function at each point of $ [x_0,x_0+h] $ in $ A $.
+Then there exists a $ r \in (0,1) $ such that